Profesor08/svg-sprite-plugin/README.md

 - Supports color replacement with any valid CSS color format
 - Automatically watches for changes during development
 - Works well with inlined `<use>` references
-- Available for both Vite and Webpack projects
+- Available for Vite, Webpack, and Rsbuild projects
+- Generate TypeScript declarations for your icons

 ---